 The Most Relevant Reviews or the Highest Quality Reviews?

-If you want to write a review that more people might see, and that might be selected by a search engine as a “representative review” to display for a business or product or service, there are probably a few things that you might want to keep in mind while writing.
+If you want to write a review that more people might see, and which a search engine might use as a “representative review” to display for a business or product or service, there are some things that you might want to keep in mind while writing.
 At least according to a patent filing from a couple of Google employees.
-It isn’t officially assigned to Google at this point, but it lists a Google patent application that I wrote about last November on Reputations for Reviewers and Raters as a related filing.
+It isn’t officially assigned to Google at this point, but it lists a Google patent application I wrote about last November on Reputations for Reviewers and Raters as a related filing.

-The patent is filled with descriptions of “quality” signals that describe the ideal review, and it provides some good advice regarding what Google might look as the most relevant reviews.
+The patent describes “quality” signals in the ideal review, and has some good advice about what Google might look as the most relevant reviews.

 Run your review through a spell checker and grammar checker – chances are that Google will.

-A few short sentences probably isn’t enough, and a few long paragraphs are probably too much.
+A few short sentences isn’t enough, and a few long paragraphs are too much.